-For many, the joys of volunteering here include sharing our unique collections and exhibitions with some of the 7 million visitors from around the world that visit each year.
+For many, the joys of volunteering at the National Museum of Natural History include sharing unique collections, exhibitions, and research with some of the 7 million visitors from around the world that visit each year.
 For others, being in a special community of scientists, environmentalists, teachers, explorers, and natural history enthusiasts is the greatest reward.

 Additional benefits of volunteering include:

-Who else better to share their experiences and insight on volunteering at the National Museum of Natural History than our Volunteers themselves?
+Who else better to share experiences and insight on volunteering at the National Museum of Natural History than Volunteers themselves?

-Here are firsthand testimonials and feedback from volunteers from all areas of the Education & Outreach Volunteer Program.
+Here are firsthand testimonials and feedback from volunteers from all areas of the Volunteer Program.

 "This is the best job I've ever had!
 It's opened new doors for me and has given me an opportunity to share my enthusiasm and love of the natural world with museum visitors."